-22 For illustration purposes the requirements set out in Part 4, Chapter 2 Section 11.3 of Lloyd's Registers Rules and Regulations for the Classification of Ships.
+6 For illustration purposes the requirements set out in Part 4, Chapter 2 Section 11.3 of Lloyd's Registers Rules and Regulations for the Classification of Ships.

-- (e) the Administration may permit the deadlights or storm covers specified in paragraph (c) to be portable provided these meet an enhanced structural standard and can be easily and safely mountable in a seaway. - (22) Subject to the requirements of 2.12(5), the Administration may consider proposals for bonded-in windows subject to the following provisions- - (a) proposals must include measures to ensure the integrity of the bond line taking into account environmental and ageing effects. - (b) arrangements should be such that windows cannot fall into the vessel should the bond line fail or due to the effects of fire. - (c) where bonded-in windows are permitted the arrangements for deadlights or stormshutters in accordance with Section 2.12(19) are to be complied with as appropriate.
+- (d) where designated for escape purposes, shall be provided with a means of opening from either side of the skylight provided that in the direction of escape they are able to be opened without a key. - (e) the Administration may permit the deadlights or storm covers specified in paragraph (c) to be portable provided these meet an enhanced structural standard and can be easily and safely mountable in a seaway. - (22) Subject to the requirements of 2.12(5), the Administration may consider proposals for bonded-in windows subject to the following provisions- - (a) proposals must include measures to ensure the integrity of the bond line taking into account environmental and ageing effects. - (b) arrangements should be such that windows cannot fall into the vessel should the bond line fail or due to the effects of fire. - (c) where bonded-in windows are permitted the arrangements for deadlights or storm shutters in accordance with Section 2.12(19) are to be complied with as appropriate.